Faculty & Staff

 Mitch’s primary research interests are in the area of accounting systems: their impact on relationships within organizations and the ways in which they facilitate changes in internal measures of success.
 He is an active member of the American Accounting Association, the AICPA, ISACA, and the Association for Information Systems.

-Ms. Louise Burney, Instructor of Accountancy
+Ms. Louise Burney, Lecturer

 306 Conner Hall